Southwestern Hearing & Balance

-We are pleased to partner exclusively with Southwestern Hearing Center where you will find the best Doctors of Audiology in northern New Mexico.
-Located conveniently next door to our office, the team at Southwestern Hearing Center works in close collaboration with the staff at David R. Brown, MD ENT.
+We are pleased to partner exclusively with Southwestern Hearing & Balance where you will find the best Doctors of Audiology in northern New Mexico.
+Located conveniently next door to our office, the team at Southwestern Hearing & Balance works in close collaboration with the staff at David R. Brown, MD ENT.

-Southwestern Hearing Center, dispenses hearing aids from the top hearing aid manufacturers in the industry.
+Southwestern Hearing & Balance, dispenses hearing aids from the top hearing aid manufacturers in the industry.
 These manufactures provide not only technology, but excellent service based on our high standards.
-The entire team at Southwestern Hearing Center is committed to providing compassionate and comprehensive care for you and your family.
-To schedule an appointment with Southwestern Hearing Center, call (505) 946-3955.
+The entire team at Southwestern Hearing & Balance is committed to providing compassionate and comprehensive care for you and your family.
+To schedule an appointment with Southwestern Hearing & Balance, call (505) 946-3955.

 Hearing Aid Styles